We all belong at Carroll.

 - We resolve to reexamine and reaffirm our commitments to adapt to our diverse and ever-changing society.

 Carroll University is committed to cultivating and sustaining a safe, welcoming, and inclusive living and learning environment for every member of our campus community.
-The Campus Equity Response Protocol advances this commitment through the support and education of students, faculty and staff.
-The protocol provides a mechanism by which individuals may report incidents of real or perceived bias, exclusion, or inequity and seek support through campus resources in addressing those concerns.
-The protocol further allows the university to observe and assess campus culture with an aim of making systemic changes and educational efforts that will promote inclusion, understanding, and the Carroll University Ethos of respect, integrity and stewardship.
+The Campus climate Response Protocol advances this commitment by providing a mechanism by which individuals may report incidents of real or perceived bias, exclusion, or inequity and seek support through campus resources in addressing those concerns.